ImageMagick/Usage-Markdown/files/index.md

 Including '`fd:2`' for '*standard error*', or whatever other previously opened file handle the parent program may have arranged.

 The most common use for this is in very advanced shell scripting, where you may have multiple file streams of images.
-Or for network deamons that may have multiple file streams open simultaneously.
+Or for network daemons that may have multiple file streams open simultaneously.

 **`inline:{base64_file|data:base64_data}`**